-Congressman Rodney Alexander serves as Senior Director of Federal Affairs for The Picard Group.
-Alexander brings a wealth of experience and accomplishments from his 42 years in local, state, and federal government.
+Congressman Rodney Alexander brings a wealth of experience and accomplishments from his 42 years in local, state, and federal government and is currently Partner at The Picard Group.
 He was a member of the Jackson Parish Police Jury for 16 years and a member of the Louisiana House of Representatives for 15 years, where he served as a member of the Appropriations Committee and seven years as Chairman of the Health & Welfare Committee.
 As Chairman of Health & Welfare Committee, he shepherded several important pieces of legislation to passage, such as the Rural Hospital Preservation Act, Louisiana Children’s Health Insurance Program, and the transfer of control of the state charity hospitals to the LSU System.

 Alexander was elected as a member of Congress in 2002 and served six terms representing the 5th District in Louisiana.
 As a member of the powerful Appropriations Committee, where he also served as Chairman of the Legislative Branch subcommittee, Alexander was highly recognized for returning money to Louisiana in vital areas such as water projects, infrastructure problems, and secured vital funding for rebuilding the state after the massive destruction from Hurricanes Katrina and Rita.